krnets/codewars-practice/README.md

 These extensions are similar - both provide flycheck functionality.
 Code is being evaluated while it is being written, allowing output of tests viewed in real-time.

+Java tests are standard JUnit/Hamcrest that comes with IntelliJ IDEA.